 It’s possible to teach employees necessary hard skills in a relatively short time.
 But teaching them the right mindset is a much more time-consuming process – and not everyone can afford it.
 Assembling a team for an automation CoE is a lengthy process already — around 40 candidates may go through the pipeline to choose the right person for the role.

-Our personal recommendation is to be on the lookout for candidates who aren’t afraid of making mistakes.
+It’s particularly important to be on the lookout for candidates who aren’t afraid of making mistakes.
 Mistakes are inevitable during automation – the teams who are hyper-focused on avoiding them set themselves up for failure and have harder times figuring out the solution than teams willing to learn from both right and wrong steps.

 Nurture leadership

-team leader directs the flow, drives the processes forward, dives into troubleshooting, and evangelizes automation.
+A team leader directs the flow, drives the processes forward, dives into troubleshooting, and evangelizes automation.
 This is why appointing the right leader is half the automation CoE success.
 But it's not an easy feat.

 Since enterprise automation is always an innovative process based on the company's exclusive needs, niche specifics, and other variables, there is no protocol for choosing a leader for an automation CoE.
 Not every candidate who recommends themselves as a leader ends up as one – meanwhile, a candidate who previously didn’t seem to be leadership material may reveal themselves as a great team leader.